unisonweb/website/src/compare-lang/unison-for-python-devs.md

 a_frozen_set = frozenset([1, -2, 3, -4, 5])
 ```

+Dictionary keys in Python must be hashable.
+In Unison there is no restriction on key types in a `Map`.

 In Python, you might use `frozenset` or tuples for immutable collections.
 This operation on a dictionary will change the original collection.